jabituyaben/GOFAST-GOFURIOUS/README.md

 # GOFAST-GOFURIOUS
 Reconstructing a Pentago UFO video in Unity

-See blog post and Youtube video for more informtion first: https://jabituyaben.wixsite.com/majorinput/post/gofast-gofurious-recreating-a-pentagon-ufo-video-in-unity
+See blog post and Youtube video for more information first: https://jabituyaben.wixsite.com/majorinput/post/gofast-gofurious-recreating-a-pentagon-ufo-video-in-unity

 The GOFAST folder has the Unity Assets you can just paste in, it was made in version 2019.4.16f1.